 Egan Warming Center is available between November and March.
 It will provide homeless people in Lane County Oregon a place to get out of the cold and sleep.

 Eugene Service Station is open year round for the homeless.
-It provide food, meals, clothing, personal hygiene supplies and more.
+It provide food, meals, clothing, personal hygiene supplies, cold weather stuff and more.
 The site also allows people to use telephones, computer access, conduct job and housing referrals.
 There may also be some free goods given out to the struggling or poor in the region.
 Find free stuff.

 First Place Family Center is a St. Vincent center for families with children.
 It can help Lane County families that are impacted by a job loss, homelessness, medical issue, or other critical problems.

 Interfaith Night Shelter is organized by local churches and the society.
 The shelters all provide housing, food, case management, and social services.

 Other housing services are provided and include more case management and advice.
 They include the following.

 - Individual Development Accounts (IDA) will help households save money.
 It provides them with matching grants too.
 Families will be in a position where they can achieve major life and financial goals through budgeting classes, matched savings account, training, and other support.

 - Resident Services include support and case management for tenants in the St. Vincent de Paul affordable housing.
 Programs in Lane County include educational classes for adults and resources for children.